schibsted/mesoscope/README.md

 ### Push images to the docker-registry:

-The docker registry included in this testing environment only allows HTTP connections, so you will need to re-initialize the docker daemon with the parameter `--insecure-registry <docker_host>:5000`.
+The docker registry included in this testing environment only allows HTTP connections, so you will need to start the docker daemon with the parameter `--insecure-registry dockermachine-vm:5000`.

 In the case of **docker-machine**, you can do it with the following (remember to add the entry `dockermachine-vm` IP on /etc/hosts on your machine, the entry